FOUR O'CLOCK SEEDS

-Bushy, erect 2 foot tall plants produce fragrant, 2 inch trumpet shaped flowers in a wide range of attractive colors.
+Bushy, erect 2 ft. tall plants produce fragrant, 2 in. trumpet shaped flowers in a wide range of attractive colors.
 Will flower from midsummer until frost with the flowers opening in the mid-afternoon in most areas.
 In the Deep South, flowers open at sunset.
 Flowers remain open all night, filling the air with their spicy perfume.

 Place near porches, decks or windows, where the flower's intoxicating vanilla scent can be best enjoyed.
 Winter hardy to zone 8, plants will bloom the first season and are grown as annuals in zones 7 and below.
 Roots can be dug and overwintered like dahlias.

 Many varying patterns of striking two-tone stripes adorn the wonderfully fragrant flowers.
 Vigorous, bushy 2-3 ft. tall plants flower throughout the warm season.